SAS-DHRH/dhcc-toolkit/content/toolkit/working-practices.md

 In order to have a precise idea of the environmental footprint of a device, you can consult the corresponding Life-Cycle Assessment ([LCA](https://en.wikipedia.org/wiki/Life-cycle_assessment), [here](https://ecoinfo.cnrs.fr/thematiques/analyse-de-cycle-de-vie/) for an explanation in French) that hardware companies usually provide.
 LCAs are never fully accurate - some of the information they contain are rough estimates, and the criteria that are communicated are only a handful from a long list.
 But they remain the best way of assessing the digital footprint of a device or hardware.

-All in all, the less devices you purchase and use, the better.
-You should consider this for instance when you want to plug an additional monitor to your laptop: the monitor itself not only has a considerable carbon weight but it also requires much more energy than your laptop (further information see below).
+All in all, the fewer devices you purchase and use, the better.
+You should consider this for instance when you want to plug an additional monitor into your laptop: the monitor itself not only has a considerable carbon weight but it also requires much more energy than your laptop (further information see below).

 More generally, the choice of the device you want to use plays an important role when it comes to the amount of electricity that is used.
-For example, by streaming 1 hour via good wifi in HD quality, a laptop needs 9g CO2, a tablet 1.2 g and a smartphone 0.5g (and a television 48g).
+For example, for streaming one hour of content via good wifi in HD quality, a laptop needs 9g CO2, a tablet 1.2 g and a smartphone 0.5g (and a television 48g).
 Source: https://www.iea.org/commentaries/the-carbon-footprint-of-streaming-video-fact-checking-the-headlines

-You might think that you can sometimes work faster with a laptop than with a smartphone or faster with two monitors than with one.
-But, on the other hand, sometimes, the screen size does not influence what you do or how much time you need to do it.
-Therefore, you don’t have to switch devices or the amount of monitors in general, but before starting a new task, you could step back and reflect on the kind of device you really need.
-For example: Maybe you can unplug your second monitor and only plug it in when it helps you work more efficiently.
+Sometimes, you might be able to work faster with a laptop than with a smartphone, or with two monitors rather than one.
+At other times, the screen size may not influence what you do or how much time you need to do it.
+You might not have to switch devices or use multiple monitors for a given task; try stepping back and reflecting on the kind of device you really need.
+For example, you could unplug your second monitor and only plug it in when it helps you work more efficiently.

-Concerning peripheral hardware like mouses and keyboards, their energy supply can also make a difference.
+The energy required by peripheral hardware like mouses and keyboards can also make a difference.
 While the type of connection (cable vs. bluetooth) is marginal (see this [thread on Stackoverflow](https://hardwarerecs.stackexchange.com/questions/14045/usb-mouse-vs-bluetooth-mouse-less-battery-drain)), devices also require batteries that need to be replaced or recharged regularly.

-Note that every digital device uses electricity.
+Of course, every digital device uses electricity; we don't need to stop using our devices, but should be conscious of our choices and their relative environmental costs.
 The amount of CO2 that is used by producing the electricity depends on the way of production.
 Every country uses different ways to produce electricity (f.e.
 Fossil fuels [bad for the climate], nuclear power [bad for the environment, bad for climate and dangerous], renewables [best to stop climate crisis], Therefore, the amount of CO2 used depends on the country you live in.
 If you would like to think about moving into another country, you can find information about the ways of electricity-production per country here: https://ourworldindata.org/electricity-mix .

 ## Using an operating system

-You cannot say that one operating system (like Windows, Linux, MacOS) is better from a carbon footprint point of view than another.
-There are too many different versions of the systems to compare them in general.
-But you can check if there are a lot of elements running in the back end of your operating system, and if there are a lot of programs that run automatically by starting the system even if you don’t need them at that moment.
+We cannot say that one operating system (like Windows, Linux, MacOS) is better from a carbon footprint point of view than another.
+There are too many different versions of the systems to compare them in the abstract.
+But we can check whether there are a lot of elements running in the background, and whether there are a lot of programs that run automatically on start-up, when we don’t need them at that moment.

 ### Towards minimal operating systems {#mini-kernels}